 What does an insurance broker do?

-Insurance brokers compares multiple insurers to find a policy that’s right for you.
+Insurance brokers compare multiple insurers to find the right policy for you.

 When he meets with a client, the broker gathers their information and enters it into a competitive rating tool.
 The tool shows each insurer’s premiums, insurance policies, underwriting questions and whether the insurance company is likely to approve or decline the client.